dlstreamer/pipeline-server/vaclient/README.md

 ```

 #### Instance ID
-On a successful start of a pipeline, VA Serving assigns a pipeline `instance_id` which is a unique number which can be used to reference the pipeline in subsequent requests.
-In this example, the `instance_id` is `1`
+On a successful start of a pipeline, VA Serving assigns a pipeline `instance_id` which is a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) which can be used to reference the pipeline in subsequent requests.
+In this example, the `instance_id` is `0fe8f408ea2441bca8161e1190eefc51`
 ```
-Starting pipeline object_detection/person_vehicle_bike, instance = 1
+Starting pipeline object_detection/person_vehicle_bike, instance = 0fe8f408ea2441bca8161e1190eefc51
 ```
 ### Stopping Pipelines
 Stopping a pipeline can be accomplished using the `stop` command along with the `pipeline` and `instance id`:
 ```
-./vaclient/vaclient.sh stop object_detection/person_vehicle_bike 1
+./vaclient/vaclient.sh stop object_detection/person_vehicle_bike 0fe8f408ea2441bca8161e1190eefc51
 ```
 Expected output: Average fps also printed for stopped pipeline.
 ```